demensdeum/cube-art-project-2-online/README.md

 ## ✨ Features

+- 🌐 Multiplayer Canvas: Build, color, and collaborate on a single creation simultaneously with other players.
 - 🧱 **Voxel-style cube grid** – place and color individual cubes
 - 🌈 **RGB sliders** – tweak colors in real time
 - 🖱️ **Interactive UI** – change cube colors instantly with a simple control panel